Shubham-Bhoite/LastMinuteRevision-CN/README.md

 ## 12) DHCP:
 DHCP is the Dynamic Host Configuration Protocol.
 It is an application layer protocol used to auto-configure devices on IP networks enabling them to use the TCP and UDP-based protocols.
 The DHCP servers auto-assign the IPs and other network configurations to the devices individually which enables them to communicate over the IP network.

+## 13) ARP:
+ARP is Address Resolution Protocol.
+It is a network-level protocol used to convert the logical address i.e. IP address to the device's physical address i.e. MAC address.
+It can also be used to get the MAC address of devices when they are trying to communicate over the local network.

+## 14) Media Access Control (MAC) Address:
+MAC Addresses are unique 48-bits hardware number of a computer, which is embedded into network card (known as Network Interface Card) during the time of manufacturing.
+MAC is a type og physical address which is used to communicate or transfer the data from one computer to another computer